hpcn-uam/iDPDK-LatencyMeter/README.md

-[Alpha] High Speed Latency-Metter using DPDK
+[Alpha] High Speed Latency-Meter using DPDK
 =================

 This application allows to measure the network's Latency and Bandwith.